 - Add everything to a large saucepan and bring to a boil.
-Simmer with the lid on for about an hour.
+Simmer with the lid on for 2-4 hours.

-- With the veggie scraps, let them completely cool, then blend up into a pulp in a food processor or high speed blender (you may need to remove onion and garlic skins beforehand and compost, as they won’t blend).
+- With the veggie scraps, let them cool completely, then blend into a pulp in a food processor or high speed blender (you may need to remove onion and garlic skins beforehand and compost, as they won’t blend).

 - Once blended, pour mix into ice cube trays and freeze.
-The make veggie bouillon/paste cubes!
+They make veggie bouillon/paste cubes!

-- You can also freeze some of the stock to make cubes too if looking to store it long-term.
-Otherwise, with the leftover stock liquid, let it cool completely, then pour into large glass jars and store in the fridge, or freeze, until ready to use.
+- You can also freeze some of the stock to make cubes too if you’re looking to store it long-term.
+Otherwise, with the leftover stock liquid, let it cool completely, then pour into large glass jars and store in the fridge or freeze until ready to use.

 Note: For an even richer veggie stock, place ingredients and water into a slow cooker and heat overnight (this will produce that dark, rich stock).
 Plus, slow cookers are actually very energy efficient!